LoyolaChicagoCS/gradhandbook/source/general.rst

    	"Samual Attoh, PhD", "Dean", "sattoh@luc.edu"

-Dr. Patricia Mooney-Melvin, Associate Dean, and Jessica Horowitz, Assistant Dean, are your primary contacts for inquiries.
+Associate Deans Mooney-Melvin and Horowitz are your primary contacts for inquiries.
 We recommend that you contact the department faculty and staff first unless your matter absolutely requires Graduate School assistance.

 .. index:: Graduate Program Director - GPD